|

 Remember,

-desirable radiograms always date prior to 1950 and even then are strictly
+desirable radiograms always date prior to 1950

-limited to very rare editions or the ultra-high-grade early Decca, Dynatron,
+or the ultra-high-grade early Decca, Dynatron,

 RGD, and pre-war HMV models.
-Otherwise there will be absolutely no
+Otherwise there will

 interest !

-What you can do is to: - Trawl the relevant sections in our directory
+- Trawl the relevant sections in my directory

 for other possible buyers.